Gators Football Set To Open SEC Slate Against Aggies - ESPN 98.1 FM - 850 AM WRUF

 After suffering a concussion in the season opener against Miami, redshirt senior quarterback Graham Mertz has recovered and is off the injury report.
 But in his absence, freshman passer DJ Lagway had himself a day against Samford.

-The highly touted youngster threw for 456 yards, a Florida freshman record, and three touchdowns against the Bulldogs.
+The highly touted Lagway threw for 456 yards, a Florida freshman record, and three touchdowns against the Bulldogs.

 Lagway showed off his arm strength and impressive playmaking ability on several occasions, completing six passes of 30 or more yards.

-However, Mertz has more experience under his belt than Lagway and produced a very efficient season in 2023.
+However, Mertz has more experience under his belt than Lagway and produced an efficient season in 2023.
 Nevertheless, big plays were few and far between for Florida’s passing game last season.

-Florida head coach Billy Napier has not yet officially announced a starter, although he has previously indicated Mertz will continue to receive first-team reps upon his return.
-He noted earlier this week that he plans on using both Mertz and Lagway against the Aggies.
+Florida coach Billy Napier has not yet officially announced a starter, although he has previously indicated Mertz will continue to receive first-team reps upon his return.
+He noted earlier this week that he plans on using both Mertz and Lagway against the Aggies:

 Elko vs. Napier: Battle of Identity